-HIV infection and its most serious complication, acquired immunodeficiency syndrome — more often referred to as AIDS — were first recognized over 30 years ago.
+HIV infection and its most serious complication, acquired immunodeficiency syndrome—more often referred to as AIDS—were first recognized over 30 years ago.
 Since then, there has been great progress in understanding, treating and preventing AIDS and infection with HIV, the virus that causes AIDS.
-Despite these advances, more than 1.1 million people in the United States are living with HIV infection, and almost 1 in 5 is unaware of their underlying infection.
+Despite these advances, more than 1.1 million people in the United States are living with HIV infection, and approximately 13 percent of them are unaware of their underlying infection.

 Many people with HIV have problems of the musculoskeletal system (joints, muscles and bones).
 HIV infection can lead to rheumatic (joint and muscle) illness, including joint pain, arthritis, muscle pain, weakness and fatigue (feeling very tired).
 Extra-articular manifestations such as uveitis (eye inflammation) may also occur in HIV patients exhibiting arthritis.
 Sometimes these symptoms (what someone feels) happen before the person knows he or she has HIV.